HandyAndyShortStack/ivan_the_terribles_blog/README.md

 # Views Improvement

 Well, now I need to take an existing project and make it pretty.
+I will use three methods covered in railscasts.

+## Pagination with Kaminari

+This was super easy.
+I just added kaminari to the Gemfile and called page on my Post object in the posts_controller.
+I could use paginate tags for navigation, but...

+## Continuous Scrolling!!!

+I created an ajax controller for this and moved the page views into partials